The Black Phone (2022) and The Black Phone 2: Release, Cast, and Jump Scare Guide

 > Quick links: The Black Phone (2022) · The Black Phone 2

 The Black Phone landed in 2022 with a simple, effective idea: a masked kidnapper, a suffocating basement, a dead phone that rings, and the voices of earlier victims guiding Finney.
 The film alternates silence and sudden spikes.
-A sequel is now on the way.
-This guide helps curious viewers manage jump scares and screamers without losing the fun.
+A sequel is on the way.
+This guide helps you enjoy the world while handling jump scares

 The first film’s jump scare profile

-• Several Major spikes: close up appearance with a hard sound accent, abrupt frame change
+- Major spikes: close‑up appearance with a hard sound accent, abrupt frame change

 What we know about The Black Phone 2

-The sequel is in active development with the same partners as the first movie.
-Trade coverage points to a return to the same world and creative team.
-Details like the release date can still shift by the time you read this.
-We will update this guide as official info, key art, and the full trailer arrive.
+The sequel is in active development with much of the original team.
+Reports suggest a return to the same world and creative leads.
+Details like the release date can shift.
+We will update this guide as official info, key art, and the trailer arrive.

-• Reports widely mention Scott Derrickson returning to the director’s chair
+- Reports widely mention Scott Derrickson as director

-Put simply, expect the same fear grammar: similar staging choices, a soundtrack built for spikes, and a late act ramp up.
-The sequel also has room for variation: new locations, new rules around the phone, and possibly more focus on Gwen.
+Expect a similar fear grammar: familiar staging choices, a soundtrack built for spikes, and a late‑act ramp up.
+The sequel has room for variation: new locations, new rules around the phone, and possibly more focus on Gwen.

-What to expect from the sequel’s jump scares
+What to expect from Black Phone 2 jump scares

-• Strategic silence as the setup, then a sound accent to create surprise
+- Strategic silence as setup, then a sound accent to create surprise

-• Inserts on the phone that prepare the ear before the image flips
+- Inserts on the phone that prep the ear before the image flips

 If you liked the tension of the first film but found the spikes tiring, the sequel should be fully manageable with our tools: the timeline, the warning SRT, and Major/Minor labels.